 Stay: Wake up to a new view in one of our majestic Bed & Breakfasts

 Whiskey Mansion Bed and Breakfast: Built in 1885 by German immigrants, this carefully restored mansion has so many details to take in.
 The original family produced several whiskey brands in the late 1800s and the home showcases their success.
 Chef-quality meals and welcoming innkeepers greet you here.

 Shakespeare Chateau Inn & Gardens: Known across the Midwest for remarkable architecture, this elegant mansion is the gem of historic Hall Street (a.k.a.
 Millionaires’ Row, circa 1885).
 Ornate woodwork, stained glass, and so many rare and fascinating elements will fill up your senses.

 The Vineyard Mansion & Carriage House Bed and Breakfast: Located at Museum Hill, a National Register of Historic Places neighborhood, you’ll find four suites in the Mansion plus a unique and cozy offering in the Carriage House…all while enjoying your own key and several main floor spaces, plus a self-serve breakfast.

 The Charles: This recently restored Colonial home is located in Museum Hill Historic District and offers comfortable décor across the suites, plus access to shared spaces.
 You’ll have full use of the kitchen if you choose to prepare a meal, and The Charles offers a continental breakfast.

-It seems every month there is something new popping up in our downtown area, and we can’t possibly list everything there is to see and do now, so make sure you check out StJoMo.com for complete information.
+It seems every month there is something new popping up in our area, and we can’t possibly list everything there is to see and do all over St. Jo, so make sure you keep exploring our website for complete information.